Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Přijel z druhého konce batalionskomandant a svolal všechny na poradu, a potom přišel náš obrlajtnant Macek, Čech jako poleno, ale mluvil jen německy, a povídá, bledý jako křída, že se dál nemůže ject, trať že je vyhozena do povětří v noci, Srbové že se dostali přes řeku a jsou nyní na levém křídle.

-Jurajdová was the wife of the occultist cook Jurajda and she was now publishing a theosophic magazine.
-He is mentioned as the husband writes here a letter, ingeniously composed to pass censorship.
-Jurajda uses the name Helenka, diminutive of Helena.
+was the wife of the occultist cook Jurajda and she was now publishing a theosophical magazine.
+She is mentioned when her husband writes her a letter, ingeniously composed to pass censorship.
+Jurajda uses the name Helenka, a diminutive of Helena.

 Quote(s) from the novel